Go to asha.org

 The following session formats are offered for ASHA Continuing Education Credit at the ASHA Convention.

-Seminars are intended to provide in-depth, continuing education for speech-language pathologists and audiologists, and speech-language-hearing scientists.
+Seminars are standard concurrent sessions intended to provide in-depth, continuing education for speech-language pathologists and audiologists, and speech-language-hearing scientists.
 Emphasis is on clinical applications and research advances, backed by appropriate levels of evidence.
 Content is specifically tailored to fit the time period.
 Oral seminars count for 1 hour or 2 hours of Professional Development Hours (PDHs), depending on session length.

 Posters presentations combine a verbal presentation with a visual aid to facilitate the rapid communication of scientific ideas.
 During these presentations, viewers visually guide themselves at their own pace through the basics of the study displayed on the poster board, allowing the presenter to focus on explanation, clarification, and discussion of key elements of the work and to answer questions.
 The poster presentation format is less formal and more interactive than an oral seminar, as it provides the opportunity for viewers to engage in discussion and to have one-on-one interactions with both the presenter and fellow viewers.
 Each poster counts for 15 minutes of PDHs and up to six poster viewings may be claimed for continuing education credit during the 90 minute time block.